denten-books/plain-text/4-format.md

 hold shoes.
 It would contain something else, like images of footwear.
 Similarly, a paragraph identifies a particular arrangement of elements.
 It is a box or a data structure of a shape, made to hold words and sentences.
-Like nesting dolls, words in stenches are in themselves data structures that contain further, smaller arrangements of information.
+Like nesting dolls, words and sentences are in themselves data structures that contain further, smaller arrangements of information.

 One could say, what of a paragraph?
 It is merely one type of a container among